Ao Community Played Key Role in Shaping Nagaland’s Progress: Dy CM Yanthungo Patton

 Nagaland Deputy Chief Minister Yanthungo Patton and other dignitaries take part in the Moatsü festival celebrations with members of the Ao community at Chuchuyimlang.
 (Image Source: X/YanthungoPatton)

-Patton made the remarks while attending the Moatsü festival celebrations at Chuchuyimlang, where he joined community members and leaders in celebrating the cultural heritage of the Ao people.
+Patton made the remarks while attending the Moatsü Festival celebrations at Chuchuyimlang, where he joined community leaders, elders, youth, and residents in marking one of the most important cultural festivals of the Ao Naga community.
+The festival, celebrated after the completion of sowing activities, is a time of thanksgiving, community bonding, and cultural expression.

 ALSO READ: Chakhesang Body Demands Halt to Proposed Defence Mountain Radar Project in Nagaland’s Pfutsero